 Many UAF courses require placement.
 All students planning to take courses with specific placement requirements must meet those requirements before registering for those courses.
 Specific writing, reading and math placement requirements are listed in the sections below.

 Test results are required for first-time degree or certificate students, transfer students with fewer than 30 transfer credits, or students planning to take 100-level English, reading, mathematics, natural sciences and many general education courses.
-UAF mathematics placement test results must be on file with the Office of the Registrar or the local regional campus registration office before you can register for DEVM, math, statistics or general education science classes.
-Results from American College Testing Program (ACT) or the Scholastic Aptitude Test (SAT) or, for associate degree or certificate students, the ASSET, ACCUPLACER or COMPASS test must be on file with the Office of the Registrar before you can register for classes.
+UAF mathematics placement test results must be on file with the Office of the Registrar or the local regional campus registration office before you can register for developmental math, math, statistics or general education natural science classes.
+Results from American College Testing Program (ACT) or the Scholastic Aptitude Test (SAT) or, for associate degree or certificate students, the ASSET, or ACCUPLACER test must be on file with the Office of the Registrar before you can register for classes.
 UAF also offers a separate writing placement that can be done online.
-Your ability to register may be blocked if you have not submitted required test scores.
+Your ability to register will be blocked if you have not submitted the required test scores.

 Students who enroll in any course without meeting placement or prerequisite requirements may be dropped or withdrawn from the course through the faculty-initiated withdrawal process.

 Students enrolling in developmental or lower-division general education requirement courses must have completed any prerequisite courses within two calendar years of their enrollment.

 Course prerequisites indicate what previous preparation is needed to enroll in a course.
 An instructor has the right to waive a course prerequisite if the instructor documents that the student possesses the background required to succeed in the class.
-An instructor also has the right to drop any student from the course if he or she does not meet the prerequisite or has not received a grade of C- or better in all prerequisite courses.
+Instructors also have the right to drop any students from a course if they do not meet the prerequisite or have not received a grade of C- or better in all prerequisite courses.
 Students who take a course at a higher level than a corresponding prerequisite course required for a degree program are not exempt from taking that required course.